BobBowles/django-shennong/README.rst

 that enables easy preparation of data sheets, jar labels, etc. for Chinese herb recipes.

-The app takes its name from the Chinese deity Shen Nong (绁炲啘), which literally translates as 'Peasant God' (`Wiki <https://en.wikipedia.org/wiki/Shennong>`_).
+The app takes its name from the Chinese deity Shen Nong (神农), which literally translates as 'Peasant God' (`Wiki <https://en.wikipedia.org/wiki/Shennong>`_).
 He is revered as the deity of agriculture and herbal medicine.
 Many herb recipes in use today originate from ancient texts attributed to Shen Nong.